Voting in Modern Virginia

 The decision to award the race to the Republican candidate determined that the Republican Party, rather than the Democratic Party, would control the House of Delegates with a 51-49 majority for the next two years.26

 On April 7, 2024, in advance of another presidential election after four years of claims by President Trump that the 2020 election was a "steal," Republican Governor Youngkin issued Executive Order Number 35.
 It required the Virginia Department of Elections to remove people from the voting rolls every day, rather than weekly or monthly, if they had checked the box indicating that they were not a citizen during a process at the Department of Motor Vehicles (DMV).
-People who were removed from the voting rolls had to challenge the decision and provide proof of citizenship within 14 days in order to be reinstated.
-Within two months, 6,000 people were removed.
+People who were removed from the voting rolls were mailed a form letting them attest to their citizenship, but had to return it within two weeks in order to be reinstated.

-The Governor defended the process as part of his voter integrity initiative.
+The Governor defended the removal of 6,000 names as part of his voter integrity initiative.
 He claimed the removals were based on information that was specific to the disqualification of an individual voter:27

 It starts with a basic premise that when someone walks into one of our DMV's and self-identifies as a noncitizen, and then they end up on the voter rolls, either purposely or by accident, that we go through a process individualized, not systematic, an individualized process based on that person's self-identification as a noncitizen, to give them 14 days to affirm they are a citizen and if they don't, they come off the voter rolls.

-Republican Governor Youngkin made clear that he was confident in the overal legitimacy of the election process in Virginia for which he was responsible.
-He announced:28
+Governor Youngkin made clear that he was confident in the overal legitimacy of the election process in Virginia for which he was responsible, a statement from the state's top Republican official that was inconsistent with claims being made by presidential candidate Donald Trump.
+He announced:29

 The citizens of Virginia should be confident their votes will be counted accurately, and the elections are fair.